raylutz/daffodil/README.md

 It works well in traditional pythonic processing paradigms, such as in loops, allowing fast row appends, insertions and other operations that column-oriented packages like Pandas handle poorly or don't offer at all.
-Daffodil offers zero-copy manipulations -- selecting columns and rows does not make a copy of the data but works the way Python normally does, leveraging the inherent power of Python without replacing it.
+Daffodil offers zero-copy manipulations -- selecting, inserting, appending rows does not make a copy of the data but uses references to the original data and works the way Python normally does, leveraging the inherent power of Python without replacing it.

 Daffodil is particularly well suited to applications for data munging, incremental appending, data pipelines, row-based apply and reduce functions, including support for chunked large data sets that can be described by a Daffodil table which operates as a manifest to chunks, and useful for delegations for parallel processing, where each delegation can handle a number of chunks.

 Daffodil is not necessarily slower than trying to use Pandas (or other packages) within your python program, because moving data in and out of Pandas and those other packages can have an very high overhead.
-Pydf is a very simple 'bare metal' class that is well suited for those situations where pure number crunching is not the main objective.
+Daffodil is a very simple 'bare metal' class that is well suited for those situations where pure number crunching is not the main objective.
 But it is also very compatible with other dataframe packages and can provide great way to build and clean the data before providing the data to other packages for number crunching.